Further Information (Child Protection)

 What Will be the Outcome?

 Having made a referral about a child, you will probably want to know the outcome of the investigation.
 You should receive some information but for reasons of confidentiality, this will be on a ‘need to know’ basis.
-Sara Laker should be invited to participate in any meetings set up for the child.
+Margaret Pout should be invited to participate in any meetings set up for the child.

 How to respond to a child who discloses something to you